-Woman rescued from outhouse toilet in northern Michigan after dropping Apple Watch, police say
+Woman rescued from outhouse toilet after climbing in to retrieve Apple Watch, Michigan police say

 BAGLEY TOWNSHIP, Mich.
-(AP) — A woman was rescued Tuesday from an outhouse toilet in northern Michigan while trying to retrieve her Apple Watch
+(AP) — A woman was rescued Tuesday from an outhouse toilet in northern Michigan after she climbed in to retrieve her Apple Watch and became trapped.

 The woman, whose name was not released, lowered herself inside the toilet after dropping the watch at the Department of Natural Resources boat launch at Dixon Lake in Otsego County’s Bagley Township, state police said Wednesday in a release.